Can Losing Weight Decrease Your Risk of Cancer?By Elisa - Jenny Craig

 2. Sync Up with Your Circadian Rhythm

-You likely know how important making healthy food choices and exercising is to lose weight, but did you know that when you eat is just as important as what you eat?
+You likely know how important making healthy food choices and exercising is to lose weight, but did you know that when you eat may be just as important as what you eat?
 Eating in sync with your circadian rhythm, also known as your body’s internal clock, could help accelerate your weight loss.8

 3. Try a Science-Backed Program to Kick Start Your Success